 Starkey Accessories

-Remote: For those who don’t want to control their hearing aid through a mobile app, this portable remote makes it easy to adjust your settings with a press of a button.
+- Remote: For those who don’t want to control their hearing aid through a mobile app, this portable remote makes it easy to adjust your settings with the press of a button.

 Is Starkey the Right Fit for Your Needs?

-In the world of hearing aids, you will find a wide range of prices and levels of service.
 For those who want a quick, straightforward solution that can be purchased online and shipped directly to you, bargain options like MDHearingAid are available.
-However, if you’re looking for a top-of-the-line solution custom-fitted to your unique needs, it’s best to consult a hearing care professional in-person.
+However, if you’re looking for a top-of-the-line solution, custom-fitted to your unique needs, it’s best to consult a hearing care professional in person.
 With Starkey, you’ll need to visit a hearing clinic for a consultation, hearing test, and fitting to find the right solution for you.

 To sum it all up, if you’re looking for a simple, inexpensive provider that offers hearing aids for purchase online, Starkey won’t be the right fit for you.
-But for those who want professional diagnostics, custom fittings, and higher-quality devices, Starkey hearing aids are an excellent option.
+However, if you want professional diagnostics, custom fittings, and higher-quality devices, Starkey hearing aids are an excellent option.

 Purchasing Your Starkey Hearing Aids